ChrisQlasty/Monte-Carlo-pinhole/README.md

 ### GUI
 ### Output files
 ### Theory of operation
 Each of the photodiodes emits a specified number of photons.
 For each of them the exit angles in the Spherical Coordinate system (φ, θ) are sampled.
-The range od drawn angles is limited in respect to the visibility of the ball by the closest photodiode.
-Therefore, all of the PDs highlight the same volume so they have the same density of probability of emitted photons.
-The percentage of photons, which hit the obstacle is significantly higher than without this restiction, hence the overall computation is more efficient.
+The range of drawn angles is limited in respect to the visibility of the ball by the closest photodiode.
+Therefore, all of the PDs highlight the same volume so they have the same probability density of emitted photons.
+The percentage of photons, which hit the obstacle is significantly higher than without this restriction, hence the overall computation process is more efficient.
 ## Some results
 ### HighRes sensor
 #### Blur effect